gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 with retransmissions and SACKS according to {{RFC9260}}.

 When the Encryption Engine will experience a non critical error, no ERROR chunks shall be sent.
+The way non critical errors are handled and how the Encryption Engine will recover from these errors is being described in the Encryption Engine specifications.ZZ

 ## New Error Causes {#new_errors}